 - The S-Anon Family Groups have no opinion on outside issues; hence our name ought never be drawn into public controversy.

-(The Twelve Traditions reprinted and adapted with permission of Alcoholics Anonymous World Services, Inc. Permission to reprint and adapt the Steps and Traditions does not mean that AA is affiliated with this program.
-AA is a program of recovery from alcoholism – use of this material in connection with programs which are patterned after AA, but which address other problems, does not imply otherwise.)
+(The Twelve Traditions reprinted and adapted with permission of Alcoholics Anonymous World Services, Inc. Permission to reprint and adapt the Twelve Traditions does not mean that AA has approved the contents of this work, nor that AA agrees with the views expressed therein.
+AA is a program of recovery from alcoholism only.
+Use of the Twelve Traditions in connection with programs which are patterned after AA but which address other problems does not imply otherwise.)